-Promoting Public Safety, Improving Criminal Justice, and Getting Guns Off Our Streets
+Promoting Public Safety, Improving Police Oversight, and Getting Guns Off Our Streets

 Crime prevention, reentry, criminal justice reform, reducing gun violence and keeping our communities safe are among Dan’s top priorities.
 On the City Council, Dan has actively supported community-focused policing, increased funding for violence prevention and reentry services, new laws to help reduce gun violence and an increased emphasis on investigating and solving serious an violent crimes including shootings, armed robberies domestic violence.

 Dan knows that helping people in need and keeping our communities safe require smart investments in effective rehabilitation and reentry programs that provide education, job training and other resources to people in, and emerging from, the criminal justice system.
 After all, a good education and access to a decent job are the best deterrents to crime.
 Dan also knows that children who grow up in homes with domestic violence and abuse are more likely to commit violent acts when they grow up.
 That is why Dan will continue to shed light on family violence and work to reduce such violent behavior up and down the state.